opencrvs/documentation/v1.7.0/setup/3.-installation/3.3-set-up-a-server-hosted-environment/README.md

 1. Existing Civil Registration staff that access the OpenCRVS client using the Chrome browser on desktops/laptops/mobile devices.
 2. 3rd party approved government staff (e.g. Healthcare staff in hospitals) that access the OpenCRVS client using the Chrome browser on desktops/mobile devices.
 3. Your development and QA team that access the OpenCRVS client using the Chrome browser on desktops/laptops/mobile devices.
-4. Potential future automated integrations from approved healthcare services using our [APIs](https://documentation.opencrvs.org/technology/interoperability/event-notification-clients) with VPN access&#x20;
+4. Potential future automated integrations from approved healthcare services using our [APIs](https://documentation.opencrvs.org/technology/interoperability/event-notification-clients) with VPN access
-5. Potential future automated integrations external gov services using our [APIs](https://documentation.opencrvs.org/technology/interoperability/event-notification-clients) with VPN access&#x20;
+5. Potential future automated integrations external gov services using our [APIs](https://documentation.opencrvs.org/technology/interoperability/event-notification-clients) with VPN access
 6. Automated continuous deployment scripts from a private Github code repository.

 {% hint style="info" %}